Towers will be built, creeps will be destroyed,

 but victory ... must be earned!Enter The Forums

-Evan started developing Element TD back in 2006.
+Evan started with Element TD development back in 2006.
 He began with the goal of producing a quality tower defense for WarCraft 3.
 His ambitions quickly grew after seeing the immense popularity enjoyed by Element TD.
-Evan's vision continues to lead Element Studios LLC a decade later with multiple games under development.
-By day he is a software engineer, by night he is a game designer.
+Evan's vision continues to lead Element Studios over a decade later with multiple games under development.
+By day he is a software engineer, by night he is a game developer.
 Evan is also a political junkie and a world traveler.

 Antonio is a creative artist who moved to the UK to get experience and develop his skills as a Concept Artists.
 With a traditional artistic background Antonio has strong basics of painting, drawing, and colour theory.
 He always loved playing games but it wasn’t enough so he wanted to make them as well.
 His wide experience with games, it gives him an analytic eye while creating them, useful to push the projects to an even better standard.
 Few years later he moved to London.
 Since then Antonio has been working with different clients building high quality games.
 He also likes to watch movies which are a main font of inspiration for him but most of all he loves coffee.

 Dan is an Audio Designer and Composer from the UK, who is passionate about bringing games to life through his sound and music.
 He was introduced to the guitar at the age of nine, and went on to learn Audio Recording and Production at college.
 Dan continues to pursue his love for audio and games by studying Music Composition and Technology for Games at Hertfordshire University, during which he became a certified Unity and UE4 asset publisher.
 His style draws inspiration from some of his favourite games such as Minecraft, World of Warcraft and Hyper Light Drifter.
 When not creating and exploring concepts with audio, Dan can be found cycling, listening to music or playing games with friends.